 - Was there a surge in backlinks?

 For me personally, this is second nature because I ran a small web hosting business.
 But I can see how this could become stressful for someone managing even a small website portfolio.
 That’s why we built Webmaster.Ninja.
-To help website investors manage and track their portfolio.
+To help website investors manage and track their portfolios.

 Where can I buy websites?